slint-ui/material-rust-template/README.md

 ## Disclaimer

-The material components are currently available as technical preview.
+The material components are currently available as a technical preview.
 Some components are still missing and changes to the api are possible.
 We will inform as soon as the component set is read for release.

 ## Usage